yovianay/Lol-skin-changer/README.md

 Usage
 Compile source or download a compiled version.
-Use R3nzSkin_Injector.exe or inject the built DLL into the game yourself.
+Use Lol-skin-changer.exe or inject the built DLL into the game yourself.
 Administrator privilege may be needed if the injector failed to inject the DLL.
 League client can crash if R3nzSkin is injected before being in the game.
 A workaround is to not inject until you are in the game (you will need to be fast to not disrupt the game).